dajingster/elo/README.md

 # Elo

-A web application for users to create and maintain their own elo rating system.
+A web application for users to create and maintain their own Elo rating system.
 It can be used amongst friends or acquitances for any 1 vs 1 activity, such as ping-pong, video games, or poker.

 As a competitive chess player, this was inspired by the chess rating system.
 The algorithm behind it is virtually the same albeit less complicated regarding provisional players who just enter the system.